Kagigz/gcp-stt/README.md

 To test this, you need to have a GCP account.
 You can start a free trial with $300 GCP credits.

-1. Create a new project or use an existing one and enable the with the Speech To Text API
+1. Create a new project or use an existing one and enable the Speech To Text API
 2. [Create a service account](https://console.cloud.google.com/apis/credentials/serviceaccountkey) and save the config file provided
 3. If you want to transcribe audio files in GCS (Google Cloud Storage), [create a new storage bucket](https://console.cloud.google.com/storage/browser).
 4. Download or clone this repo